-The European Haemophilia Consortium (EHC) is an international non-profit organisation that represents 45 national patients’ organisations of people with rare bleeding disorders from 27 Member States of the European Union (EU) and most Member States of the Council of Europe.
+The European Haemophilia Consortium (EHC) is an international non-profit organisation representing 48 national patients’ organisations for people with rare bleeding disorders from 27 Member States of the European Union (EU) and most Member States of the Council of Europe.

-The EHC represents approximately 90,000 people diagnosed with a rare bleeding condition such as haemophilia, von Willebrand Disease (VWD) and other rare bleeding disorders across Europe.
-However, it is estimated that many more live with an undiagnosed rare bleeding disorder.
+The EHC represents approximately 90,000 people diagnosed with a rare bleeding conditions such as haemophilia, von Willebrand Disease (VWD) and other rare bleeding disorders across Europe.
+However, experts estimate that many more live with an undiagnosed rare bleeding disorder.

-- Improving quality of life of people living with rare bleeding disorders,
+- Improving the quality of life of people living with rare bleeding disorders;

-- Ensuring adequate supply of – and access to – safe factor concentrates,
+- Ensuring the adequate supply of – and access to – safe therapies;

-- Understanding the status of haemophilia care in member countries through regular surveys,
+- Understanding the status of treatment and care in member countries through regular surveys;

 - Stimulating research in all fields related to haemophilia and related rare bleeding disorders.